Riimu/Kit-PHPEncoder/README.md

     words, if the array keys have different lengths, then the `=>` sign is aligned in the same place on each row.
 Enabling this setting if indent is set to false does not make much sense as there are no line breaks.

+## Floats ##

+Encoding floating point values can be tricky due to problems related to precision.
+Mostly the issue is with meeting expectations vs. maintaining accuracy.

+The default behavior of the encoding library is to preserve accuracy and to preserve type.
+This means that, for example, if you have a floating point value of "1", if will be written as "1.0" in order to preserve the type.
+In addition, the library will write 17 significant digits of float as opposed to 14, which is default in many PHP installations.

+These behaviors can be changed using `setFloatPrecision($precision)` which can be used to change the number of significant digits in floats (or use false for PHP default) and `setBigIntegers($state)` which can be enabled to write any floating point value that does not have fractions as an integer representation (i.e. without scientific notation and the ".0" part used to preserve type).

+Smaller precision may sometimes be more desirable, if higher precision is not required, as high precision may lead to unexpected outputs.
+For example, encoding the value of "1.1" using 17 digits of precision will produce "1.1000000000000001".
+This is not a flaw in the library, but rather a side effect of how floating point values work.

 ## Objects ##